damiso15/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 * 28-answer.txt - Will the last line of this script print `139926795932424`?
 Answer with `Yes` or `No`.
 * 100-magic_string.py - Write a function `magic_string()` that returns a string “BestSchool” n times the number of the iteration (see code):
 * 101-locked_class.py - Write a class `LockedClass` with no class or object attribute, that prevents the user from dynamically creating new instance attributes, except if the new instance attribute is called `first_name`.
-* 103-line1.txt, 103-line2.txt - Assuming we are using a CPython implementation of Python3 with default options/configuration:
+* 103-line1.txt, 103-line2.txt - Assuming we are using a CPython implementation of Python3 with default options/configuration
+* 104-line1.txt, 104-line2.txt, 104-line3.txt, 104-line4.txt, 104-line5.txt - Assuming we are using a CPython implementation of Python3 with default options/configuration